localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 ### Limitations

-Cloud Pods (and state manager in general), come with a few limitation.
+Cloud Pods (and state management in general), come with a few limitation.
 In particular, Cloud Pods states might not be correctly restored if the LocalStack version used to create the pod and the target one differ.
 We detect version miss-matches when using the `pod load` and prompt a confirmation message to the user.